Saint Cloud 5/2 90

 What the devil do I care about

-subject said Brandt Commentary – What I
+subject said Brandt – What I

 have wished to depict – is that which